-As my family’s soccer trip to Valencia came to an end, we reflected that true prosperity flourishes in the balanced Valencian way of life.
-The people displayed pride in artistry and quality, where integrity is in the details, where small businesses and local vendors matter more than chain stores, and where celebration and relaxation are shared by all.
+As my family’s Valencian soccer trip came to an end, we reflected that true prosperity flourishes in their balanced way of life.
+The people displayed pride in artistry and quality.
+Integrity is in the details.
+Small businesses and local vendors matter more than chain stores.
+Celebration and relaxation are shared by all.

-Bigger is not necessarily better.
-We experienced refinement in the details, in perspective, and through the compact walkability of Valencia.
-Landmarks are interconnected within a close network of streets and plazas.
+Bigger isn’t necessarily better.
+Valencia showed us a new perspective.
+We saw refinement in the details and enjoyed the compact walkability of its old center.
+Landmarks here are interconnected within a close network of streets and plazas.
 Every turn uncovers another unique feature.

-Although we came to Valencia to watch our son play soccer, or fútbol as it’s called, we found delight in more than just the quality of play here.
+Although we came to Valencia to watch our son play soccer, or fútbol in Spanish, we delighted in more than just the technical quality of play here.
 The attention to detail was refreshing.

-We discovered interesting features that create a charming aesthetic and provide character and wonderful elements of surprise.
+We discovered interesting features that create charm.
+These qualities add character and elements of surprise.

-Nestled into the buildings along the prominent Plaza de la Reina, a gateway shortcut led us into a smaller courtyard surrounded by shops.
-Wandering around La Seu, we walked beneath two picturesque archways, enclosed bridges that connect the cathedral to the Archbishop’s palace on one side, and to the basilica on another.
+A gateway shortcut, nestled into the buildings along the prominent Plaza de la Reina, led us into a smaller courtyard surrounded by shops.
+Wandering around La Seu, we walked beneath two picturesque archways.
+Enclosed bridges connect the cathedral to the Archbishop’s palace on one side, to the basilica on another.

-While we did use the convenient Metro rail system—providing direct access at the Xátiva stop to Nord Estación, the early 20th century modernist Art Nouveau train station that sits next to the Neoclassical bullring, La Plaza de Toros—between fútbol events, we particularly enjoyed our leisurely strolls through the city, setting out each day on foot to take in the beauty and details.
+While we did use the convenient Metro rail system—Xátiva stop provides direct access to Nord Estación, the early 20th-century Art Nouveau train station, next to the Neoclassical bullring, La Plaza de Toros—between fútbol events, we particularly enjoyed our leisurely strolls through the city.
+Each day, we set out on foot to take in the beauty and details.

 Although we could spend hours perusing each narrow passageway, it only takes around a half-hour to walk across the historic center.
 The bell’s gong in Torre del Micalet kept us mindful of the passing hours as we got to know Valencia.

 One morning, in search of healthy snacks for athletes, we arrived at Mercat Central.
 Paella pans of all sizes, some the diameter of truck tires, hung for sale in the front plaza.
-Curious to see inside, scents of land and sea filled the volume as we navigated bustling stalls within the vast Art Nouveau building.
+Curious to see inside, we navigated bustling stalls as scents of land and sea filled the volume within the vast Art Nouveau building.

 Throughout the market, vendors called out in Spanish and Catalan between colorful stands of fruits and vegetables, cheeses, spices, nuts, olives… through hanging legs of jamón at one end, and across icy basins covered in an immense display of fish and seafood at the other.

-I was particularly impressed by how proudly vendors displayed their extensive variety of fresh foods and products from this subtropical region, and with such enthusiasm.
-The quality was only equal to the “organic” labels sold in our Californian high-end markets, but this was the Valencian standard for quality and fair prices the people expect in this fruitful land.
+Vendors proudly displayed their extensive variety of fresh foods and products from this subtropical region with enthusiasm.
+The quality was only equal to the “organic” labels sold in our Californian high-end markets.
+But this was the Valencian standard for quality and fair prices the people expect in this fruitful land.

-Surrounded by mountainous peaks and the Mediterranean Sea, the terrain radiates outward beyond Valencia’s urban zone into the fertile plains and valleys of La Huerta and around the Albufera freshwater lake and marshlands, perfect for growing rice for paella.
+Surrounded by mountainous peaks and the Mediterranean Sea, the terrain radiates outward beyond Valencia’s urban zone.
+Fertile plains and valleys fill La Huerta (L’Horta), while the Albufera freshwater lake marshlands are perfect for growing rice for paella.

 Originally identified by the Romans, the gardens of La Huerta have been continuously cultivated since the 10th century when Islamic Moors created the irrigation system, still in use and mediated by the Water Tribunal today.
 Although protected from further development into this agricultural zone, the city must constantly work to reduce the negative impacts of urban expansion.